Updated: April 17, 2022

-Personally, I believe that the gap between the rich and the poor is NOT simply their monthly income.
+Personally, I believe that the gap between the rich and the poor is NOT just their monthly incomes.
 To think that the only difference between the haves and the have-nots is their cash flow is short-sighted.

 Because in reality, the amount of money one has is a consequence of various factors – dumb luck, access to opportunities, government policies, academic education, mindset, financial habits, and many more.

 However, among these numerous factors, I believe a person’s mindset and financial habits have a strong influence in determining whether a person will eventually end up rich, middle class, or poor in the future.

 For instance, despite being born into poverty and lacking access to opportunities, there are a few who have managed to grow their wealth and become a rags-to-riches success story.
 I believe this wouldn’t be possible if they didn’t have a growth mindset.

-Meanwhile, some have been lucky to be born into wealth, but would later on squander everything and descend to poverty, all because of bad financial habits.
+Meanwhile, some have been lucky to be born into wealth, but would, later on, squander everything and descend into poverty, all because of bad financial habits.